punchplatform/punch-vscode-plugin/README.md

    npm run vscode:prepublish
    ```

-2. You may to reopen your VSCode
+2. You may need to reopen your VSCode

 3. Extension is activated when you first access a Punch file